Law 694: Trial Team and Advanced Trial Team

-Trial Team is a pass/fail experiential trial advocacy course conducted in the fall (two hours) and spring (two hours) semesters for a total of four credit hours.
+Trial Team is a graded experiential trial advocacy course conducted in the fall (2 hours) and spring (2 hours) semesters for a total of four credit hours.
 Enrollment is by audition.
 Auditions take place during the spring semester for the following academic year.
-Eligibility for the trial team requires the prerequisites or co-requisites of three College of Law courses: Trial Advocacy (694), Fundamentals of Trial Practice (695) and Evidence (682).
+Eligibility for the trial team requires the prerequisites or co-requisites of three College of Law courses: Trial Advocacy (694), Trial Advocacy Workshop (formerly Fundamentals of Trial Practice) (695) and Evidence (682).
 Those who accept invitations to the team register for the fall and spring sections of this class.
 These students will undergo rigorous training with a practitioner coach with periodic bonus critiques from College of Law faculty, Illinois alumni, and additional seasoned practicing attorney volunteers as competition weekends approach.

 Trial team competitions teach students how to meet the practical challenges that lawyers typically face in a modern legal practice.
 In addition to polishing their basic advocacy skills, team members learn how to analyze and master a case file, navigate a courtroom environment, discipline hostile or aggressive witnesses, and turn the laws of evidence into allies.
 The team participates in eight interscholastic tournaments each academic year at both the national and regional level.
 Trial team members try at least one case during each semester of membership and, in doing so, they transfer knowledge gained in the classroom domain into firsthand practical experiences in the courtroom.
 Moreover, members have exceptional opportunities at trial advocacy tournaments to make valuable networking connections within the legal community with sitting judges, practicing attorneys, and peers from law schools across the country.

-Additional Opportunities: Students selected for Trial Team who participate in the Chicago program will be enrolled in Chicago Program Trial Team, in lieu of Trial Team or Advanced Trial Team during the spring semester.
+Students selected for Trial Team or Advanced Trial Team who participate in the Chicago program will be enrolled in Chicago Program Trial Team, in lieu of Trial Team or Advanced Trial Team during the spring semester.
 Chicago Program Trial Team students will earn two credit hours in the spring, for a total of four credit hours during the academic year.
-(Credit hours will be graded for Advanced Trial Team students.)

 In addition to invitations to compete on the Advanced Trial Team, students who participated in Trial Team during the prior academic year may be invited to serve as coaches for the Trial Team students and will be enrolled in a Trial Team Practicum for a total of two credit hours (one per semester).

-Sequence and Prerequisites: Trial Advocacy (Law 694), Fundamentals of Trial Practice (Law 695), and Evidence (Law 682) are prerequisites or co-requisites.
+Sequence and Prerequisites: Trial Advocacy (Law 694), Trial Advocacy Workshop (formerly Fundamentals of Trial Practice) (Law 695), and Evidence (Law 682) are prerequisites or co-requisites.